 The grant process has concluded.

-Art Escape: Sweet Home Sonoma is a collaborative creation, display, and event in recognition of our resilience and community spirit after the wildfires.
-Five art-making/creative writing sessions will be conducted across the valley: valley residents will paint 160 small birdhouses and insert their handwritten experience of the fire, which will be displayed on outside Art Escape on Highway 12 for two weeks and then distributed.
+OCTOBER 13, 2018: – Art Escape: Sweet Home Sonoma – A collaborative creation, display, and event by residents of Sonoma Valley in recognition of our resilience and community spirit one year after the wildfires.
+Five art-making/creative writing sessions will be conducted across the valley where the public will paint 160 small birdhouses and insert their handwritten experience of the fires; these will be installed in front of Art Escape on Highway 12 for two weeks then distributed during the culminating celebration.

-KRCB: The station will produce two television and six radio short-length programs featuring local artists creating works in response to the North Bay Firestorm, either inspired by the disaster or drawn from their own experiences and struggles.
+KRCB: Creative Second Responders – KRCB will produce two television and six radio short-length programs featuring local artists creating works in response to the North Bay Firestorm, either inspired by the disaster or drawn from their own experiences and struggles.
 Each of the two television videos will feature three different artists (for a total of six) and each of the artists will be profiled in their own radio short presentation.

-Walking Elephant Theatre Company: The THICKER THAN SMOKE Project is a series of documentary theatre pieces created by school students who were affected by the Sonoma County Wildfires of 2017.
+Walking Elephant Theatre Company: THICKER THAN SMOKE Project – A series of documentary theatre pieces created by school students who were affected by the Sonoma County Wildfires of 2017.
 Students conduct interviews with their family members and neighbors, create an original script, and perform live documentary theatre projects with the aim to heal and build their community.

 Return to Fire Recovery Resources homepage.